-Cultural Resource Use Permits are issued to qualified academic and scientific institutions, cultural resource consulting firms, State Agencies, and other qualified institutions and/or individuals to conduct professional cultural resource investigations on public lands.
-Investigations for which Cultural Resource Use Permits are issued are of three basic types (1) non-collection survey/recordation work and (2) limited testing, (3) excavation and/or removal (ARPA permit).
+Permits for Archaeological Investigations are issued to qualified academic and scientific institutions, cultural resource consulting firms, State Agencies, and other qualified institutions and/or individuals to conduct professional cultural resource investigations on public lands.
+Permits for Archaeological Investigations issued are of three basic types (1) non-collection survey/recordation work and (2) limited testing, (3) excavation and/or removal (ARPA permit).
 Permits for these types of work are explained in detail in the following sections.